wizards-of-lua/wizards-of-lua/docs/_modules/LeftClickBlockEvent.md

 functions:
 ---

-The LeftClickBlockEvent class is fired when a player left-clicks at some block.
+The <span class="notranslate">LeftClickBlockEvent</span> class is fired when a player left-clicks at some block.